SEND Information Report

 • Agree the start date.
 In certain circumstances, such as the child not having attended school before, special starting arrangements may be agreed.

-• Mrs Hussey works with children anxious about the move.
+• Mrs Jackson works with children anxious about the move.
 This provides them with the opportunity to discuss any concerns they may have.

 • Secondary school staff visit pupils prior to them joining their new school.

-• Mrs Hussey (SENCo) meets the SENCos from the secondary schools to impart information regarding SEND pupils.
+• Mrs Jackson (SENCo) meets the SENCos from the secondary schools to impart information regarding SEND pupils.

 • Children attend a transition day particular to the school they are going to.